Shopify/graphql-design-tutorial/TUTORIAL.md

 logic then you've effectively got code duplication, with all the extra work and room for error which that entails.

+*<a href="#user-content-complex-calculations-on-server"
-*Rule #12: The API should provide business logic, not just data.
+id="user-content-complex-calculations-on-server">Rule:</a> The API should provide business logic, not just data.
 Complex calculations should be done on the server, in one place, not on the client, in many places.*

 Back to our client use-case, the best answer here is to provide a new field specifically dedicated to solving this problem.
 Practically, this looks like: